“You go to therapy?”

 Years ago, that question would have been uttered with incredulity.
 Going to therapy was far more taboo than it is today, at least for millennials in the West.
 The normalization of seeking emotional help, however, is now weaving its way through society in general conversation and media alike.
 The problem now is that popular opinion has swung too far in the opposite direction; the question has now become “You don’t go to therapy?” with the same implied disapproval.

 Seeing a therapist is now considered a must.
 People rave about the wonderful progress and personal betterment made through their sessions, but it goes beyond that.
-When someone shows hesitance toward seeking professional help, especially talk therapy, they’re inundated with questions about their reluctance.
+When someone shows hesitance toward seeking therapy, especially talk therapy, they’re inundated with questions about their reluctance.
 What started as a way to promote wellness has become a weapon to belittle those who don’t follow a certain path.
 This attitude shift is inherently harmful.

 Therapy is a great tool to help people live better and happier lives, but it needs to be approached the right way.
 Therapy requires both sides to communicate; if one channel is blocked off, there will not be progress.
 The client needs to be willing to open up to the therapist.
 In her book “10 Reasons Why Therapy May Not Be Working,” Elvira G. Aletta discusses how counseling can be ineffective when the patient puts up barriers and doesn’t allow the process to do its job, resulting in stagnation.
 If that is a possibility for those who voluntarily go to therapy, imagine the obstinacy of those who are going only because they feel pressure from their friends or society.